 “Okay, then Chen Yi should start and the rest of us will follow, you take notes?”
 She meant Nic.

 Nic nodded and they all turned to Chen Yi.
 The planning went on for another hour or so–with more or less of the lapses of banter between Ehlo and Qiao Qiao.
 But the rest managed to steer it right back onto the main topic.
-When they were done, it was in time that Jacky and Tang Feng came back.
+When they were done, it was just in time that Jacky and Tang Feng came back.
 They were actually over at Sam, helping Sam with something.
-Though Jacky detected some conspiracy going on, but he didn’t want to expose them, knowing they were doing something for him.
+Though Jacky detected some conspiracy going on, he didn’t want to expose them, knowing they were doing something for him.